utfsm-eg2-data-analysis/ClasTool/README.md

 }
 ```

-After saving the `rootlogon.C` file, for this to make effect
-you need to create another empty text file called `.rootrc` in your home directory aswell.
+After saving the `rootlogon.C` file, for this to take effect, you need to create another empty text file called `.rootrc` in your home directory as well.
-Which you will fill with this only line:

 ```
 Rint.Logon: ~/rootlogon.C
 ```
+This step is option if you keep `rootlogon.C` in the same file where you open you ROOT session.

 ## Debug for ROOT

-From **ROOT version 6.14** onwards, it has become necessary to copy all dictionaries files into the dynamic libraries folders `slib/`.
+From **ROOT version 6.14** onwards, it is necessary to copy all dictionaries files into the dynamic libraries folders `slib/`.
 To prevent the warning messages, inside **ClasTool** directory, run:

 ```
 find . -name *.pcm -exec cp -t ./slib/Linux {} +